shabin5785/react-notes/Notes_1.md

 - earlier in Single Page App (SPA), routing was not comptable with browser history.
 So back and forward buttons doesnt work that well.
 But now browsers provide a history api to deal with it and modern routing libraries like react-router make use of that to mimic actual browser history management.

 - pages in a react app for also components.
 But they are not typically reused.
 Components within this page components are usually reused.
 Like a login component added to multiple pages.
+Pages are linked together by router.